joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@who

-@whoindicates the person, or group of people, to whom the element content is ascribed.
+indicates the person, or group of people, to whom the element content is ascribed.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespaceIn the following example from Hamlet, speeches (sp) in the body of the play are linked to castItem elements in the castList using the who attribute.
+ 1–∞ occurrences of teidata.pointer separated by whitespace

+In the following example from Hamlet, speeches (sp) in the body of the play are linked to castItem elements in the castList using the who attribute.
 ```

 <castItem type="role">